stuartthompson/blog/pages/2021-04-06 - CloudFront Distribution for an S3 static website.md

 ---
-title: Setting up a CloudFront Distribution for an S3 Static Website
+title: CloudFront Distribution for an S3 Static Website
 date: 2021-04-06
 ---
 Today I configured a CloudFront Distribution to expose my notes statn, which is